INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 360Giving
 ---------

+The 360Giving Data Standard enables the disclosure of data on grants and grant making.
+An explanation of how the 360Giving Standard works can be found here: https://standard.threesixtygiving.org/en/latest/

 This is a list.
-One project can have multiple items of data.
+One project can have multiple items of data as one impact bond may have received more than one grant.
 One item of data is defined as:

 .. datadictionary::